Race Format - Kyhv PeakFebruary 9th and 10th, 2024

 All runners need to notify the Aid Station timer upon finishing their final lap in the allotted time.
 If a runner chooses to stop early, they also need to let the aid station captain that they are done.
 From this point they are on their own and may choose to hang around the aid station to cheer on other runners or head home.

-No dogs on the course during the race, please.
-Dogs are welcome at the Trailhead but must be kept on leash.
+Please no dogs on the course during the event.
+Dogs are welcome at Rock Canyon Park but must be kept on leash according to Provo City.

 Parking is available in the dirt/asphalt lot at the Southwest corner of Rock Canyon Park nearest the Start/Finish area at Pavilion 4.
 Parking may be limited, so please consider carpooling, walking or biking to the event if possible.